cmonapp/rtk-format/README.md

-This page is made to explain the exchange formats used by RecetteTek
+This page is made to explain the exchange formats used by My Recipe Box - RecetteTek

 # RTK format (.rtk)